-Selection and breeding has in the past few years raised the rotenone content of certain varieties of this species so that as much as 13 per cent of rotenone has been found in certain clones, with a total ether extract of over 30 per cent, both on moisture-free basis.
+Selection and breeding have in the past few years raised the rotenone content of certain varieties of this species so that as much as 13 per cent of rotenone has been found in certain clones, with a total ether extract of over 30 per cent, both on moisture-free basis.

-FIG. 6.
-Export bale of tuba (Derris clliptica) root as prepared in Java.
-Courtesy Dr. C. M. Smith.
+FIG. 13.
+Export bale of tuba (Derris elliptica) roots as prepared in Java.
+(Courtesy Dr. C. M. Smith.)